ghc/ghc/docs/users_guide/glasgow_exts.rst

 GHC supports *overloaded labels*, a form of identifier whose interpretation may depend both on its type and on its literal text.
-When the :extension:`OverloadedLabels` extension is enabled, an overloaded label can written with a prefix hash, for example ``#foo``.
+When the :extension:`OverloadedLabels` extension is enabled, an overloaded label can be written with a prefix hash, for example ``#foo``.
 The type of this expression is ``IsLabel "foo" a => a``.